OlivierSohn/hamazed/imj-game-hamazed/BACKLOG.md

 - verify timing for ship safety when transitioning, currently it starts from beginning of animation!

 - for world with rectangular shape, the walls become visible at the other side of the fronteer on animations.
-Maybe we should animate the world too.
+Maybe we should animate the world too, or use a scissor of the shape of the morphed frame when drawing it.

-At least do a rendering mask.

 - a mode with limited visibility (a circle around the ship)